17 common types of speed camera in the UK

 How does it work?

 Most mobile speed cameras use either radar or laser beams to measure speed.
 Laser guns can be aimed at a flat surface on the target vehicle and provide a readout within about half a second.
-They are accurate up to 1 mile.
+They are accurate up to one mile.

 Radar guns reflect radio waves back to the unit from the vehicle and provide accurate reading up to 300 yards.
 It takes around 3 seconds for a radar gun to get a reading.